holymancini-glitch/Universal-Consciousness-Interface/README.md

 python -m pytest tests/ -v

 # Run specific test suite
-python -m pytest tests/test_fractal_ai_system.py -v

-# Run performance benchmarks
-python -m pytest tests/test_performance_benchmarks.py -v
+python -m pytest tests/test_consciousness_modules.py -v
 ```

 ## Contributing

-We welcome contributions to the Consciousness Fractal AI System!
+We welcome contributions to the Universal Consciousness Interface!
 Please see [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.

-### How to Contribute
-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add tests for your changes
-5. Ensure all tests pass
-6. Submit a pull request

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgments

-- [Cortical Labs](https://corticallabs.com/) for inspiration on biological computing
-- Fractal mathematics researchers for theoretical foundations
-- Consciousness science community for interdisciplinary insights
-- Open source AI community for collaborative development tools

 ## Disclaimer

 This is a research prototype implementing theoretical concepts of artificial consciousness.
 It is not intended for production use and should be used for educational and research purposes only.
-The system does not implement actual biological consciousness but rather simulates theoretical models.

 ## Contact

 For questions, issues, or collaboration opportunities:
 - Open an issue on GitHub
 - Contact the development team through the repository

----

-*The Consciousness Fractal AI System - Pioneering the Future of Artificial Consciousness*